JSMarsh813/Reference/javascript/constructors.md

 [[Prototype]]:{}
 ```

-## Getting into the Weeds, the exception to Factory Functions
+## Getting into the Weeds, how factory functions can get prototypes!

 ![A man, wen Ning from the untamed, peeking out of long grass weeds](https://media1.tenor.com/m/VgyvaMd0nwcAAAAd/the-untamed-tall-grass.gif)

-It's technically possible to use Object.Create() to give a factory function a prototype object which is not the global object.
+It's technically possible to use Object.Create() to give a factory function a prototype object (which is not the global object).

 ```
 const myCoolProto= {